dfsp-spirit/anonsurfer/README.md

 ## Performance

 These scripts can be used with [GNU parallel](https://www.gnu.org/software/parallel/) to process several subjects in parallel.
-Keep in mind that may parts are quite I/O heavy though, so if you have a machine with many cores but slow storage, you *may* be better off **not** using all cores.
+Keep in mind that some of the tasks are quite I/O heavy though, so if you have a machine with many cores but slow storage, you *may* be better off **not** using all cores.